anthonyeden/RESTful-Content-Syndication/readme.txt

 You may be able to sponsor feature development.
 Email us here with your feature request: https://mediarealm.com.au/contact/

 == Changelog ==

+= 1.6.1 =

+* Fix: Remove a PHP Warning related to the new Image Credit fields

 = 1.6.0 =